Particular/NServiceBus.Bootstrap.WindowsService/README.md

     NServiceBus.Host.exe /install /serviceName:"SalesEndpoint"
     NServiceBus.Host.exe /uninstall /serviceName:"SalesEndpoint"

-When using a Self Host there is no such finctioality.
+When using a Self Host there is no such functionality.
 However Windows supports these features though the use of the [Service Control tool](http://technet.microsoft.com/en-us/library/cc754599.aspx).
 So the same commands using `sc.exe` would be:

     sc create SalesEndpoint binpath= "c:\SalesEndpoint\SalesEndpoint.exe"
     sc delete SalesEndpoint